Ruby Tuesday (song)

 "Ruby Tuesday" is a song by the English rock band the Rolling Stones, released in January 1967.
 The song became the band's fourth number-one hit in the United States and reached number three in the United Kingdom as a double A-side with "Let's Spend the Night Together".
 The song was included in the American version of Between the Buttons (in the UK, singles were often excluded from studio albums).

-Rolling Stone magazine ranked the song number 310 on their list of the 500 Greatest Songs of All Time.
+Rolling Stone ranked the song number 310 on their list of the 500 Greatest Songs of All Time.

 Composition and recording

 The Rolling Stones recorded "Ruby Tuesday" around November 1966 at Olympic Studios, during the sessions for their album Between the Buttons.
 (Note: Bill Wyman writes the band recorded the song on 16 November 1966.
 Authors Philippe Margotin and Jean-Michel Guesdon write the song's sessions took place between 16 November and 6 December 1966, while authors Andy Babiuk and Greg Prevost instead write it was 9–26 November 1966.)
 The song was produced by Andrew Loog Oldham.
 Brian Jones plays a countermelody on an alto recorder, while the double bass was played jointly by bassist Bill Wyman and guitarist Keith Richards; Wyman did the fingerings while Richards bowed the instrument.

 Richards explained that the lyrics are about Linda Keith, his girlfriend in the mid-1960s: